-Registrations received before September 7, 2024 are considered "early" registrations and will receive a \$50 discount, per player.
-Players registering for 6U and 8U are not subject to the early discount as their schedule starts later in the year.
+Registrations received after the dates listed above are considered "Late" registrations and will receive a \$150 late registration fee, per player.
+Players registering for 6U, 8U, and 10U are not subject to the early discount as their schedule starts later in the year.